-During the year, the Group had no material non-compliance with applicable laws and regulations relating to compensation and dismissal, recruitment and promotion, working hours, rest periods, equal opportunity, diversity, anti-discrimination, other benefits and welfare, and child and forced labour.
+Throughout the Reporting Period, the Group was not subject to any non-compliance in key human resources ("HR") domain.
+Laws and regulations relating to compensation and dismissal, recruitment and promotion, working hours, rest periods, equal opportunity, diversity, anti-discrimination, other benefits and welfare, and child and forced labor were all adhered to as per applicable regulations.